WazeDev/wme-quick-map-comments-notes/README.md

 ## Usage
 1. Go to keyboard shortcuts at the bottom of Waze Map Editor
-2. Scroll down to WME Quick Notes
+2. Scroll down to WME Quick Map Comments/Notes
 3. Assign shortcuts to each quick note.